 Once you know the employee is legally entitled to drive, the next step is determining if they have the driving skills, attitudes and behaviours that are right for your workplace.
 Do operate the vehicle properly?
 Have you instructed them about the driving tasks you will assign?
 Do they understand the hazards they will encounter and how to avoid or control them?
 Do they have the training and experience necessary to succeed?
 How can you tell?

 1. Driver Assessments

 The best way to evaluate driving skills and attitudes is by direct observation.
 If you have an on-staff trainer, a supervisor or an experienced driver that demonstrates the competencies your organization requires, have them ride along with other drivers.
 Use the vehicle they usually drive for work, and in the locations and circumstances they typically operate.
 Ask the assessor to provide a report on the driver’s strengths, as well as the skills and behaviours that need improvement.
-The Driver Assessment Form and Companion Document are available for your use.
+The Driver Assessment Form (fillable or printable) and Guide are available for your use.

 Some organizations prefer to hire a qualified instructor from a reputable driving school to evaluate drivers.
 Once you tell them about the driving circumstances in which your employees need to perform, the instructor will conduct a “road test” to check those skills.
 Expect them to provide a report summarizing observations, along with recommendations for training to address skills and behaviours that need improvement.

 The Justice Institute of BC has extensive experience in assessing and training drivers that operate in demanding situations - police officers, paramedics, emergency responders – and provide excellent assessments and reports.
 Check out JIBC Driver Assessments.